 - SAP Predictive Analytics offering a much more streamlined platform for data preparation alongside feature engineering.

 SAP announced a partnership between SAP Ariba and Microsoft as part of a push to deliver applications that are developed with the future in mind, seeking to make procurement a much easier practice within the digital sphere.
-The aim is to take Leonardo and Watson and develop a system based around those new technologies to completely revolutionize supply chain management, espousing the idea that spending creates value across the entire length of the business.
+The aim of an LLC in New Mexico is to take Leonardo and Watson and develop a system based around those new technologies to completely revolutionize supply chain management, espousing the idea that spending creates value across the entire length of the business.
 Additionally, insights can be tied into these projects to generate insights based on data from procurement to produce a more efficient system.

 AI and Analytics in Motion